AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 If a client library for the requested locale does not exist, it checks for a client library for the language code present in the locale.
 For example, if the requested locale is `en_ZA` (South African English) and the client library for `en_ZA` does not exist, the adaptive form uses the client library for `en` (English) language, if it exists.
 However, if none of them exist, the Adaptive Form uses the dictionary for `en` locale.

 Once the locale is identified, the Adaptive Form picks the form-specific dictionary.
-If the form-specific dictionary for the requested locale is not found, it uses the dictionary for language in which Adaptive Form is authored.
+If the form-specific dictionary for the requested locale is not found, it uses the dictionary for the language in which Adaptive Form is authored.

 If no locale information is present, Adaptive Form is delivered in the original language of the form.
 The original language is the language used while developing the Adaptive Form.

-Get [sample client library](/help/forms/assets/locale-support-sample.zip) to add support for new locale.
+Get a [sample client library](/help/forms/assets/locale-support-sample.zip) to add support for new locale.
 You need to change the content of the folder in the required locale.

 ## Best Practices to support for new localization {#best-practices}

-*   Adobe recommends creating translation project after creating an Adaptive Form.
+*   Adobe recommends creating a translation project after creating an Adaptive Form.

 *   When new fields are added in an existing Adaptive Form:
     * **For machine translation**: Re-create the dictionary and run the translation project.
 Fields added to an Adaptive Form after creating a translation project remain untranslated.